8 Common Types of Flowers for Your Wedding

 8. Hellebore adds a subtle, leafy texture to wedding bouquets.

 Hellebores are a versatile flower coming in nearly any color you’d like.
-They can be found in tones, such as purple, white, green, and even pink.
-When adding these to a bouquet or decor piece, try to aim for flowers with blue and purple in them.
+They come in a variety of colors, including purple, white, green, and even pink.
+When adding these to a bouquet or decor piece, aim for flowers with blue and purple hues.

 However, green hellebores add an element of a leafy-looking flower, which adds interest and bulk to a bouquet.